lwxfight/lwxfight.github.io/_pages/about.md

 - *2024.12*: &nbsp;🎉🎉 One paper was accepted by Journal of Image and Graphics, 中国图象图形学报.
 - *2024.08*: &nbsp;🎉🎉 One paper was accepted by PR.
 - *2024.07*: &nbsp;🎉🎉 One paper was accepted by ACM MM 2024 International Workshop on Human-centric Multimedia Analysis.
+- *2024.07*: &nbsp;🎉🎉 One co-authored paper was accepted by Computer Engineering, 计算机工程.
 - *2024.07*: &nbsp;🎉🎉 One co-authored paper was accepted by ACM MM 2024.
 - *2024.03*: &nbsp;🎉🎉 One co-authored paper was accepted by CVPR 2024.
 - *2023.10*: &nbsp;🎉🎉 One co-authored paper was accepted by ICIP.